 The appropriate length of an introduction will depend on a multitude of factors, in particular the nature and context of the records in question.
 A rough indication could be between 5-10,000 words: prospective editors should look at the introductions to recent Society volumes for guidance.
 In the end, however, this should be a matter for discussion with the Editorial Board.

 A good index is essential: indexing is an integral part of the editorial process.
 Depending on the nature of the text, a publication may have a general index; an index of persons and places and a separate subject index; or three separate indexes.
 The nature of the text will determine which is most suitable.
-All persons and places must be indexed whenever they occur.
-The contents of the subject index will naturally vary from volume to volume.

 The Society does not mandate adherence to a particular style guide; what is important is accuracy and consistency.
 However, the Style Guide of the Modern Humanities Research Association is authoritative and widely respected.
 It may usefully be followed.
 It can be downloaded in full – and free of charge – here: